-Basically, Double Jeopardy is a legal term/ rule that does not allow an individual to be tried in court for the same crime or offence more than once.
+Basically, Double Jeopardy is a legal term or rule that does not allow an individual to be tried in court for the same crime or offence more than once.

 However, an individual can be tried in court for the same offence in the right circumstances: